SHARE

 One way or another, most MSSPs should expect more cloud service providers taking a carrot and stick approach to ultimately force the issue.

 Michael Vizard is a seasoned IT journalist, with nearly 30 years of experience writing and editing about enterprise IT issues.
-He is a contributor to publications including Programmableweb, Channel Insider, IT Business Edge, CIOinsight and UBM Tech.
+He is a writer to publications including Programmableweb, Channel Insider, IT Business Edge, CIOinsight and UBM Tech.
 He formerly was editorial director for Ziff-Davis Enterprise, where he launched the company’s custom content division, and has also served as editor in chief for CRN and InfoWorld.
 He also has held editorial positions at PC Week, Computerworld and Digital Review.